By Stephanie Camins – MA, LPC

 To be transparent, I am a Class A worrier and have been always.
 As my Dad lovingly and humorously commented after one of my lamenting sessions with him, “you sure can make up some s@#! to worry about!”
 Yes, I can!

-The good news, I am a therapist and I spend all day helping people manage their own anxiety, so I do have some idea how to help myself.
+The good news, I am a therapist and I spend all day helping people with managing overwhelm, so I do have some idea how to help myself.
 Although it can at times be hard to practice what I preach, I have a stellar list of strategies at my disposal.

-So, when my overwhelm gets out of hand and I find myself struggling with insomnia, here’s my recipe for “getting myself back on track”.
+So, when managing overwhelm gets out of hand and I find myself struggling with insomnia, here’s my recipe for “getting myself back on track”.

 Call in the calvary – reach out to my support system